EngineerFergus/DigitalSignalProcessing/README.md

 ![DFTFFT](ShowCase/Resources/DFTVFFTImage.PNG)

 ## Common Windows
 For digital filter design, the sinc sequence is commonly used in conjunction with spectral inversion and spectral reversal to design the four primitive filter types, low pass, high pass, band pass, and band reject filters.
-The only issue is that a perfect brickwall filter needs an infinitely long kernel sequence to avoid a phenomenon call spectral leakage and to prevent overshoot in the filter's frequence spectrum.
-Since a computer cannot hold an infinitely long filter kernel, the use of windows is necessary to imrpove filter performance.
-The general idea of a window is to cause the end points of a sequence to shrink in amplitude to prevent large amounts of spectral leakage caused by edge effects.
+The only issue is that a perfect brickwall filter needs an infinitely long kernel sequence to avoid a phenomenon call spectral leakage and to prevent ripple in the filter's frequency spectrum.
+Since a computer cannot hold an infinitely long filter kernel, the use of windows is necessary to improve filter performance.
+The general idea of a window is to cause the end points of a sequence to shrink in amplitude to prevent large amounts of passband and stop band ripple caused by edge effects.
 Two of the most commonly used windows are the Blackman and Hamming windows.
 The equations for calculating sequences of length M and example plots are shown below.

 <p align="center">
     <img src="https://latex.codecogs.com/svg.image?Hamming[i]=0.54-0.46cos(\frac{2\pi&space;i}{M-1})" title="Hamming[i]=0.54-0.46cos(\frac{2\pi i}{M-1})" />